[Product Information] Windows Secure Boot certificates update

 The update method depends on the processor generation and platform support.
 MSI provides the following update paths:

-Confirm that the BIOS release notes include: “Update Secure Boot Key: Windows UEFI CA 2023 & Microsoft UEFI CA 2023.”
+Go to the MSI Official Support Page to download and update to the latest BIOS that includes the description: "Update Secure Boot Key: Windows UEFI CA 2023 & Microsoft UEFI CA 2023".

 How to verify whether your MSI laptop has been successfully updated?